England runestones: U 344

-"And Ulfr has taken three payments in England.
-That was the first that Tosti paid.
-Then Þorketill paid.
-Then Knútr paid."

 U 539

 This runestone is located at the church of Husby-Sjuhundra.
 It is one of the older runestones as it is in the style RAK.
 It is raised in memory of Sveinn who intended to go to England but died en route in Jutland.
 Omeljan Pritsak comments that Sveinn probably died in the Limfjord, Jutland, as the fjord was usually the starting point for campaigns against England.
 Jansson dates Svein's death to 1015, when Canute the Great's great invasion fleet had been assembled in the Limfjord, a fleet that had many young warriors from Uppland.
 When the fleet departed for England, Sveinn was no longer aboard.

 The hope that God and God's mother would treat the man better than he deserved is an expression that appears on several runestones, and it is not understood as an expression of his having a bad character but it is a request that he should be favoured in the afterlife.